 10. Don't neglect your mental health

-While it's important to stay informed, receiving high levels of negative information can heighten anxiety.
+It's important to stay informed, but receiving high levels of negative information can heighten anxiety.
 If you need somebody to talk to, consider reaching out to Beyond Blue on 1300 224 636 or read their advice.